coaspo/rep/quizzer/README.rst

 Get application
 ----------------
-| To get a copy of the application, clone the repo that is in:
+| Use git-bash to clone the repo:
 |    ``git clone https://github.com/coaspo/rep``
 |   To get a brach, for example ``br1``:
 |    ``git pull origin br1``
-| Or from https://github.com/coaspo/rep download zip file.
+| Or download zip file from github.

 Run app
 -------